 Holiday Booking Strategies

 Booking your Orlando hotel during the holiday season requires strategic timing to maximize savings.
-To take advantage of early booking discounts and holiday package deals, aim to book at least 79 days in advance.
-While February sees hotel costs soar to around $311 per night, August offers a more budget-friendly average of $192.
-Additionally, booking mid-week can save you 30-60% compared to weekend rates.
-Consider traveling during the low season (September to October, early January) for the best prices.
+To take advantage of better availability and early booking rates, aim to book well ahead of major travel periods.
+February can see hotel costs rise to around $311 per night, while August may offer a more budget-friendly average around $192.
+Booking mid-week can also save money compared with weekend rates.

 | Month | Average Nightly Rate | Booking Strategy |